Florida Home Repair Grants 2026: SHIP, MSFH & Roof Help

 • Common eligible work: Opening protection, roof-to-wall attachment, roof deck attachment, and secondary water resistance.

-If your home damage is tied to a declared storm event instead of routine mitigation work, compare your options with our disaster recovery grant guide.
+If your home damage is tied to a declared storm event instead of routine hurricane mitigation grants or mitigation work, compare your options with our disaster recovery grant guide.

 How to apply for Florida home repair grants 2026 steps for SHIP, MSFH, WAP, and USDA 504